MEMBER REVIEWS

 May 7, 2025

 When it comes to MTB tire inserts, there are a few main players in the game.
-While Cushcore may be the Kleenex-style namesake for tire inserts in the mountain bike world, Tannus has earned a loyal following thanks to their range of products and performance.
-Tannus sent us multiple sets of their Fusion, Pro and Lite inserts for a review.
+While Cushcore may be the Kleenex-style namesake for anyone running tire inserts, Tannus Armour has earned a loyal following thanks to their range of products, versatility, and performance.
+Tannus sent us multiple sets of their Fusion, Pro, and Lite inserts for a review.
 While we have installed some inserts in our test rigs, we were really excited to incorporate feedback from our new Member’s Platform and pass some inserts off to one of our Wolf Pack Members who has exclusively been running Cushcore inserts down in Arizona for several years.

 Our goal with our Member’s Reviews is to help create a more diverse and experiential review voice from consumers who have unique experiences compared to ours.
 Plus, we figured that it’s a really cool way to say thanks to the awesome people who are supporting what we do!
 If you’d like a chance to review products for our site, get exclusive access to bike industry giveaways and see early sneak peaks of unreleased products plus a whole lot more, we’d be honored to have you join here.